 Pet-friendly shelters will be available for every storm, although locations may vary.
 No registration is required.
 For the safety of other sheltered people and animals, make alternate plans for any animal posing a danger.

-See the opposite page for more information on planning for your pets.
+See our Pet Safety section for more information on planning for your pets.